BlockchainCommons/WIPs-IETF-draft-deterministic-cbor/draft-mcnally-deterministic-cbor.md

 This document makes no requests of IANA.

 We considered requesting a new media type {{-MIME}} for deterministic CBOR, e.g., `application/d+cbor`, but chose not to pursue this as all dCBOR is well-formed CBOR.
 Therefore, existing CBOR codecs can read dCBOR, and many existing codecs can also write dCBOR if the encoding rules are observed.
-Protocols that adopt dCBOR will simply have more stringent requirments for the CBOR they emit and ingest.
+Protocols that adopt dCBOR will simply have more stringent requirements for the CBOR they emit and ingest.

 --- back

 # Acknowledgments
 {:numbered="false"}

+The authors are grateful for the contributions of Carsten Bormann and Anders Lundgren in the CBOR working group.

-TODO acknowledge.
+TODO other acknowledgements forthcoming.